hellerve/blog/wip/LastPass,_Or:_Dont_You_Tell_Me_I_Cant.md

 realize that while the popup says I’m “not permitted” to see the password, it doesn’t say I’m not able to.
 It creates a false sense of security, by playing an intuition about what the sentence _should_ mean against the reality of what it indeed does stand for.
-It’s a shame that we think we have to resort these sorts of nasty tricks to make our products sell, instead of being upfront about what they can and cannot do.
+It’s a shame that we think we have to resort to these sorts of nasty tricks to make our products sell, instead of being upfront about what they can and cannot do.